-“To become that rare person requires that you look deeply into something very personal.
+To become that rare person requires that you look deeply into something very personal.

-People are bombarded with images of how you are supposed to look, what type of body you should have, how you should dress, what kind of car you should drive and what you should buy in order to improve your life.
-So, if personal development is personal then why do people chase other’s standards when trying to improve?
+People are bombarded with images of how you are supposed to look, what type of body you should have, how you should dress, what kind of car you should drive, and what you should buy in order to improve your life.
+So, if personal development is personal then why do people chase others’ standards when trying to improve?

-To become that rare person is an inner journey into the real you.
+Becoming that rare person is an inner journey into the real you.

 If you are 20 pounds overweight and love yourself the way you are then why would you desire to change?
-If you like the car you drive that’s 20 years old then why should you feel that you would improve your life by buying a new one?
+If you like the car you drive that’s 20 years old, then why should you feel that you would improve your life by buying a new one?
 Would you really improve your life by spending money on a car, or taking on expensive car payments that you may not be able to afford?
 Additionally, you would incur more insurance costs and more worries about someone scratching it.
-Is this something you could call personal improvement?
+Is this something you call personal development?

 Personal improvement and personal development must be redefined and restricted to things only personal.
 No one else is responsible for your happiness so why keep trying to impress and please others?
-Start pleasing yourself by only doing things that you truly believe will result in you loving and appreciating yourself more.
+Start pleasing yourself by only doing things that you truly believe will result in loving and appreciating yourself more.

-Don’t run out and buy the latest self-help book, or invest in that latest personal development fad.
+Don’t run out and buy the latest self help book or invest in that latest personal development fad.
 You don’t need new clothes, or new electronic gadgets in order to feel improved – in fact, those things may do the opposite to you.
 Personal means personal, and it varies from person to person just what improving means.
 You are not improving by getting something, you are improving by becoming more than you could have become if you hadn’t tried.

-- If you need a place to start improving start with your health as that is the most personal thing you have.
+- If you need a place to start improving start with your health, as that is the most personal thing you have.

 - People allow outside standards to be placed on them.
 To find your own standards start writing in your journal 15 minutes daily.

-How It Works: You know you love yourself when insecurities no long dominate your life.
-When insecurities dominate you your ego is in control.
+HOW IT WORKS: You know you love yourself when insecurities no longer dominate your life.
+When insecurities dominate you, your ego is in control.
 That is how people get in over their heads and buy things that put them at financial risk.
 People who love and appreciate themselves are not selfish, or self-centered.
 They are not living in fear, they are living in truth and can handle the truth without the rose-colored glasses.
 These people are rare, but easy to spot because they are so rare.
 When you are fortunate enough to find yourself in their company – calm your impulse to be heard and listen instead.
 This moment has the potential to be the self-realization you have been missing.